biancamika/digital-garden-template/_notes/3. Permanent Notes/The greatest enemy of creative success is the attempt to fortify against failure.md

 ---
 title: The greatest enemy of creative success is the attempt to fortify against failure
 ---
-# The greatest enemy of creative success is the attempt to fortify against failure

 ## Reference
 - **Source:** [[Alan Moore]]; [[Do Design (Book)]]
 - **Keywords:** [[permanent notes]]